-Stop by the town hall building – the Pubblico Palace – which is another example of Gothic architecture in the piazza.
+Stop by the town hall building – the Pubblico Palace – another example of Gothic architecture in the piazza.
 After that, you can wander through the old town.
-There are adorable houses lining the streets, and it’s the perfect way to end your day in Siena.
+Adorable houses are lining the streets, and it’s the perfect way to end your day in Siena.

-Traveling from Florence to San Gimignano only takes about an hour, but you will have to transfer at Poggibonsi if you are traveling by bus or train.
-If you arrive via car, then no worries, but keep in mind that these are narrow, mountain streets that can be challenging to drive (though if I can do it, you can do it, too and I did drive up there).
+Traveling from Florence to San Gimignano only takes about an hour, but you will have to transfer to Poggibonsi if you travel by bus or train.
+If you arrive via car, then no worries, but keep in mind that these are narrow, mountain streets that can be challenging to drive (though if I can do it, you can do it, too!.

-So, of course, San Gimignano is very popular, so it can be busy at times.
+So, of course, San Gimignano is very popular so that it can be busy at times.

 But regardless of how you get here, San Gimignano is a great day trip from Florence.
 It offers stunning views and some fascinating attractions.
 And everyone knows it.
-This walled, medieval town is a very popular tourist destination in Tuscany.
-It can get really busy, especially in the summer months.
+This walled, medieval town is a trendy tourist destination in Tuscany.
+It can get jam-packed, especially in the summer months.

-While you’re here, stop at Porto San Giovanni to see a door that was created in the 13th century and is the pride of the town.
+While you’re here, stop at Porto San Giovanni to see a door created in the 13th century and the town’s pride.
 If you are looking for a great view, try Torre Grossa.
 Climbing this 13th-century tower, which is 54 meters high, will give you an amazing look out over your surroundings.
 Entry is 5 euros.
 (I actually missed this because it was raining during my visit.)

 The center of San Gimignano is the Piazza del Duomo.
-Here you will find the Palazzo del Podesta and the Palazzo del Popola, two beautiful cathedrals, as well as other amazing pieces of architecture.
+Here you will find the Palazzo del Podesta and the Palazzo del Popola, two beautiful cathedrals, and other amazing pieces of architecture.

 Read my Tuscany itinerary – with the best places to visit in 5-10 days in Tuscany.